-Till some hours before flight, we may take an optional sightseeing tour within Pokhara or enjoy adventure activities such as boat riding, paragliding, etc. While returning to Kathmandu from Pokhara, we have to be sure to catch the left side of the airplane for great views of the Himalayas.
-Upon our arrival in Kathmandu, we will be dropped-off at our hotel.
+Till some hours before the flight, we may take an optional sightseeing tour within Pokhara or enjoy adventure activities such as boat riding, paragliding, etc. While returning to Kathmandu from Pokhara, we have to be sure to catch the left side of the airplane for great views of the Himalayas.
+Upon our arrival in Kathmandu, we will be dropped off at our hotel.
 Overnight stay in Kathmandu.

 Day 09: Fly back home and see you again.

 Our journey in Nepal comes to an end today!
 Everest Trek Nepal escorts us to the airport for our flight time.
 Approximately 3 hours before our scheduled flight, a representative from Everest Trek Nepal will escort us to the airport and bid farewell greetings.
 On our way home, we will have plenty of time to plan our next adventure in a wonderful country like Nepal.